MalteJ/docker/docs/sources/articles/networking.md

 always have to update the hosts' routing tables once you add or remove a host to the cluster.

-Every configuration in the diagram that is visualized below the cyan colored dashed line is handled by Docker: The `docker0` bridge IP address configuration, the route to the Docker subnet on the host, the container IP addresses and the routes on the containers.
+Every configuration in the diagram that is visualized below the dashed line is handled by Docker: The `docker0` bridge IP address configuration, the route to the Docker subnet on the host, the container IP addresses and the routes on the containers.
 The configuration above the line is up to the user and can be adapted to the individual environment.

 ##### Routed Network Environment